Sangay Tsheltrim

-Sangay Tsheltrim (born 10 March 1982) is a Bhutanese actor and a former captain of the Royal Bodyguard of Bhutan of the Royal Bhutan Army.
+Sangay Tsheltrim is a Bhutanese actor and a former captain of the Royal Bodyguard of Bhutan of the Royal Bhutan Army.

 Career

-Tsheltrim works predominantly in both the Bhutanese as well as Hindi films.
+He began his military career as a lieutenant in the Royal Bhutan Army after completing four years of military training at the National Defence Academy (NDA) and the Indian Military Academy (IMA) in India.
+He later took voluntary retirement from the Royal Body Guards of Bhutan to pursue a career in bodybuilding.

+In 2015, he won a gold medal at the Asian Bodybuilding Championships in Uzbekistan, becoming the first Bhutanese athlete to win a gold medal at an Asian bodybuilding championship.
+He later won the Mr. Bhutan title in 2017.

+In 2018, after retiring from competitive bodybuilding, he transitioned into acting and began pursuing a career in the Bhutanese film industry.

 He first worked in his debut Bhutanese film Singye (trans.
 Lion), which was a commercial success.
 He made his Bollywood debut with Salman Khan, starring in the film Radhe.
-He also worked alongside Shah Rukh Khan in Jawan as a police officer, Juju.
-He was a lead actor in Haider Khan directed documentary film Rohingya - People from Nowhere.
+Later that year, he was a lead actor in Haider Khan directed documentary film Rohingya - People from Nowhere.

 In 2023, he acted in his second home-coming Bhutanese film, Lingpoen (trans.
 Major), which was a massive hit in the country, also directed by Haider Khan in his Bhutanese directorial debut.
+He also worked alongside Shah Rukh Khan later that year in Jawan as a police officer. he made his debut in Telugu movie in 2025, as main villain along side Balakrishna in Akhanda 2.
+He recently acted in Alpha alongside Alia Bhatt and Bobby Deol.

+Apart from acting and producing films, he owns ST Motors, a company that specializes in the distribution of premium electric vehicles (EVs) in Bhutan.